 Based on the results of the technology screening and laboratory testing program, a pilot test was performed to evaluate the effectiveness of three technologies in the field.
 This was an important step to determine the viability of implementing these technologies under the challenging field conditions present at the site.

-The results of both the laboratory and field demonstration testing are being used to inform the FFS report.
-The FFS will evaluate a range of remedial options for the impoundments, that will take into consideration the remedial action objectives, treatment and ultimate disposition of the materials, the feasibility, implementability, and effectiveness of the remedy (which will include consideration that the impoundments are within a floodplain), and community and other stakeholder feedback.
+The results of both the laboratory and field demonstration testing were used to inform the study.
+The FFS report evaluates a range of remedial options for the impoundments, that take into consideration the remedial action objectives, treatment and ultimate disposition of the materials, the feasibility, implementability, and effectiveness of the remedy (which will include consideration that the impoundments are within a floodplain), and community and other stakeholder feedback.

 A Pilot Study, or field demonstration test, was performed on Impoundments 1 and 2, located south of the freight rail line.
 Design of the field demonstration test was completed in June 2013 and construction of the required infrastructure began in August 2013.
 The pilot test, as described below, operated between February and June 2014 and the pilot equipment was demobilized in July 2014.
 All work was done with oversight by USEPA and NJDEP.